A Conversation with… Antarctica Adventurer Felicity Aston

 Aston has shared her passion for the polar regions and women’s empowerment by leading all-female expeditions to the coldest places on the planet.
 Her accomplishments have earned her honors including Member of the Most Excellent Order of the British Empire and the Queen’s Polar Medal.

-She shared her insights on discovery with Barbara Muckermann, Silversea’s Chief Commercial Officer, in a chat filmed aboard the Endeavour.
+She shared her insights on discovery with Barbara Muckermann, (then Silversea’s Chief Commercial Officer and now its president and CEO), in a chat filmed aboard the Endeavour.
 After her first lengthy stay in Antarctica, which she called “a bit of a baptism by fire.”
 Yet when she left Antarctica, her first thought, she said, was how quickly she could return.

 When she’s not on an expedition, Aston, now in her mid-40s, splits her time between her home country of England and Iceland, where she and her family use traditional methods to collect eider duck feathers.